jrheard/blog/_drafts/quinto.md

 In Quinto, I keep the game's entire state in a [single atom](https://github.com/jrheard/quinto/blob/19c14f3b46fc43632d5b73e20c6c658d26a27b7b/src/quinto/core.cljs#L7), and the UI is just a bunch of [Reagent components](https://github.com/jrheard/quinto/blob/fc81ff5c1f381dbfe7bd0658d73594c0c5a0449b/src/quinto/html.cljs#L199) that take the game state as input and return HTML (represented by regular ClojureScript vectors) as output.
 Whenever the game's state [changes](https://github.com/jrheard/quinto/blob/19c14f3b46fc43632d5b73e20c6c658d26a27b7b/src/quinto/input.cljs#L16) due to user input, the UI automatically redraws only the parts that need to be redrawn.

-You just write a bunch of pure functions and Reagent does the rest.
+You just write a bunch of pure functions and Reagent handles the rest.
 Reagent is fantastic.
 I adore it.

 Figwheel
 -------